davecodes04/computer_architekture/README.md

 ```
 cp ./BUILD/src/01_flash_all_leds.uf2 /Volumes/RP2350/
 ```

+# Compilation of projects from VSCode
+Editing and compiling from VSCode requires a few extensions.
+Please install the following:
+* C/C++ from Microsoft to allow editing C- and Header-files
+* RISC-V Support from zwhu95 which allows syntax-highlighting on RISC-V Assembler-files.
+* CMake Tools from Microsoft to allow building projects (based on the `tasks.json` and `settings.json` files)
+* Cortex-Debug from marus25, which allows the Debugging as described below (installs various sub-projects)

 # Debugging
 There's multiple ways to debug programs running on the RP2350.
 The dumbest of them all is `printf`-debugging, which requires